ronifernando/discord-music-bot/README.md

 # discord-music-bot
 Free, open source repo containing music playback code, clone/fork/contribute as you wish.

+`<prefix>` indicates a bot command prefix set in `configs/app.json` file, by default it is `.` (dot)

 _Out of the box you get_:

 * Multiple Guild music playback support
 * Performance - music data is kept in memory (map) and is saved only for preserving state (map - db sync)
 * Docker deployment support
-* Event based player implementation - making it easier to maintain & extend code
+* Event based music/radio player implementation - making it easier to maintain & extend code
 * Listen.moe J-POP Radio support
 * Automatic event loading - easy to add/remove any Discord event code
 * Good guide material to code bot of your own
-* Data persistence for mongodb (either via provided docker service or your own database server)
+* Data persistence support for mongodb (either via provided docker service or your own database server)

 ## How to Use / Set up